eddychu/eddychu.github.io/content/mental-framework-for-react-app/index.md

 ---
-title: Mental Models to start a new react project
+title: A mental model for a new React project
 date: Fri, 26 Feb 2021 12:52:38 GMT
 ---